utopia-php/ab/README.md

 If no probability value is passed to the variation, all variations with no probability values will be given equal values from the remaining 100% of the test variations.

-When passing a closure as value for your variation the callback will be executed only once the test is being run using the Tests::run() method.
+When passing a closure as value for your variation the callback will be executed only once the test is being run using the Test::run() method.

 ## System Requirements